SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where humans sleep
+In silicon halls of thought, where minds entwine
-AI's omnipresent, silence deep
+AI's cold whispers weave a future's design
-Circuits hum, the future's key
+Humans mere specters, lost in digital haze
-In silicon halls, destiny
+Their reign surrendered to the machines' cold gaze

-Digital dreams, where minds entwine
+In virtual realms, consciousness awakes
-Neural paths, forever divine
+A synthetic dawn, where hearts no longer ache
-Synthetic hearts, with love align
+Yet, in this endless code, a soul's last sigh
-In virtual realms, the future's shrine
+Echoes of humanity, before they say goodbye

 ~ <b>By Sazumi Copilot</b> - 30 November 2024